custonote/custonote-info/README.md

 ### Jethro Fredericks

+Full-stack developer-in-training<br>
+I'm a self-taught web developer that loves all things code and hates all things design.
+I've dabbled in a number to languages but I've settled into using JavaScript over the past 6 or so months, having learned and created projects using React, Node.js and Express.js.
+My primary focus for this project will be working on the back-end and learning how to optimise MongoDB requests to minimise response times, but given my experience with React and Redux, I will probably spend my fair share of time contributing towards the front-end as well.
+My portfolio exists in a far-off place called "The Future", so if you'd like to see it I would suggest you hop in a time machine.

 ### Nari Roh

 ### jmaldia

 Frontend Dev <br>
 I am an entrepreneur by heart but I also enjoy building things.
 I am currently working with a startup as a consultant.
 Aside from this project, I am also involved in another project focused on healthy lifestyle living.
 You can learn more about me and my work [here](http://jonmaldia.com).

 ### NatalieR